On this page:

 Average Toilet Prices

-Although the two most common types of toilets are the one or two-piece types, many improvements are available.
+Although the two most common types of toilets are the one or two-piece types, many other options are available.
 Many innovations are hitting the market to save space, conserve water, eliminate cleaning, and more.

 Corner Toilet Prices

 The corner toilet is a space-saving innovation you can purchase from name-brand manufacturers.
 Generally, the only difference is the tank, which is shaped to fit into the corner.
-Therefore, these units sell for about the same as a standard two-piece model, or $125 – $500.
+Therefore, these units sell for slightly more than a standard two-piece model, or $300 to $800.

 Tankless Toilet Prices

-The tankless toilet is what is known as a one-piece toilet.
-These models receive their flushing power from a high-pressure supply line that carries the waste to a drainage system.
-Not only does this use less water, but these also take up less space in the bathroom.
+A tankless toilet is an eco-friendly option that doesn’t store water like a traditional toilet.
+These models receive their flushing power by connecting right to the water supply line.
+Not only does this use less water, but it also takes up less space in the bathroom.

-These toilets generally cost around $900 and up.
+These toilets generally cost around $500 to $2,000 and up.
 Though for many homeowners, it is a long-term investment and space-saver.

 Waterless Toilet Prices